v8/v8.dev/src/features/wasm-bigint.md

     ..))
 ```

-Legalization is normally done on the tools side, before it reaches the VM that runs it.
+Legalization is done on the tools side, before it reaches the VM that runs it.
 For example, the [Binaryen](https://github.com/WebAssembly/binaryen) toolchain library has a pass called [LegalizeJSInterface](https://github.com/WebAssembly/binaryen/blob/fd7e53fe0ae99bd27179cb35d537e4ce5ec1fe11/src/passes/LegalizeJSInterface.cpp) that does that transformation, which is run automatically in [Emscripten](https://emscripten.org/) when it is needed.

 ## Downsides of legalization